stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

 #### Add the Task

-1. Navigate to `stakater-tekton-chart/default-config/tasks` directory & make a new yaml file named same as clustertask name.
+1. Navigate to `stakater-tekton-chart/default-config/tasks` directory.
+Make a new yaml file named same as clustertask name.
-1. Inside the file, Specify name that will be matched with `defaultTaskName` in `pipeline.tasks[].defaultTaskName` to get `taskRef` or `taskSpec`, `params` & `workspaces`.
+1. Inside the file, name field will be matched with `defaultTaskName` in `pipeline.tasks[].defaultTaskName` to get `taskRef` or `taskSpec`, `params` & `workspaces`.

     ```yaml
     # name field can be different from CLUSTER_TASK_NAME, this field is matched with defaultTaskName in pipeline.tasks[].defaultTaskName to get the params,workspaces, when, taskRef fields.